 Phone: 856-854-3155 x170

 Rita Bennett – PhD

-Rita Bennett, PhD is a Clinical Psychologist.
+Rita is a Clinical Psychologist.
 Rita works with adults and focuses on the emotional problems of living, relationship engagement issues, goal setting, coping skills and the tools for recovery from substance abuse.
 Various therapeutic approaches are used to address the mental health needs of the client.
 Each stage of life brings its own challenges.
 The goal of therapy is for the client to be able to deal with the challenges that exist in their life in an adaptive and personally rewarding manner.
-Rita is a member of the Pennsylvania Behavior Therapy Association.
+She is also a member of the Pennsylvania Behavior Therapy Association.

 Maria Brent – M.A., L.P.C.

-Maria Brent, MA, LPC is a Licensed Profession Counselor and health care provider.
+Maria is a Licensed Profession Counselor and health care provider.
 Maria works with adults who are troubled by mood disorders such as depression, bipolar disorder, anxiety, and/or a poor sense of self.
 Some clients are facing serious health problems, confusion, or difficulties with family, friends, or co-workers.
-Maria uses a variety of techniques such as Cognitive Behavioral & Acceptance and Commitment Therapies.
+She uses a variety of techniques such as Cognitive Behavioral & Acceptance and Commitment Therapies.
 She encourages clients to focus on and to be guided by their values.
 She relieves suffering and even more importantly helps clients to live life their own way with satisfaction in their outcome.

 Tara Brophy – M.S.W., L.C.S.W.